root-project/root/misc/rootql/ReadMe.txt

 Open the ROOTQL project in Xcode and click on "Build" (make sure the Active Build Configuration is set to "Release").
 A command line short cut to open the Xcode project is to type "open ROOTQL.xcodeproj" in the Terminal app.
-Copy the resulting plugin from build/Release to the /Library/QuickLook directory by double clicking the icon, or by typing in the shell "open ROOTQL.qlgenerator".
+Move the resulting plugin from the build/Release directory to either the /Library/QuickLook or ~/Library/QuickLook directory.

 Cheers, Fons.